Custom App Development Guide 2025: Process, Cost, ROI

 • Performance Testing: Ensures the app can handle the expected user load without slowing down.

 • User Acceptance Testing (UAT): Real users test the application to confirm it meets their needs and is easy to use.
+This is another key point for user involvement.

 6. Deployment and Go Live